-Among a wide choice of synthetic Delta functions, we made use of the
+Among a wide choice of synthetic Delta functions, we made use of the one proposed by Roma in [69]:

 Starting from this basic idea, several implementations of the IB have been documented in literature.
-In the following we will describe in depth the three of them we used for the applications described in Chapter 7: the projection approach (Section 5.1), the original IB by Peskin and coworkers (Section 5.2) and IB by Huang, Shin and Sung (Section 5.3).
+In the following we will describe in depth the three of them we used for the applications described in Chapter 6: the projection approach (Section 4.1), the original IB by Peskin and coworkers (Section 4.2) and IB by Huang, Shin and Sung (Section 4.3).

-5.1 The IB projection approach
+4.1 The IB projection approach

-This approach was introduced by Taira & Colonius and described properly in [53], where they illustrated how their work can be seen as a valuable extension of the Fractional Step method by Chorin [46] and Temam [51] described in 4.1.
+This approach was introduced by Taira & Colonius and described properly in [54], where they illustrated how their work can be seen as a valuable extension of the Fractional Step method by Chorin [46] and Temam [51] described in 3.1.

-As stated in [53], since the discretized Navier-Stokes equations (4.1.4) are observed to be a KKT system with pressure acting as a set of Lagrange multipliers to satisfy constraint, one can image appending additional algebraic constraints by increasing the number of Lagrange multipliers, i.e. incorporate the no-slip constraint through the solid stress term F.
+As stated in [54], since the discretized Navier-Stokes equations (3.1.4) are observed to be a KKT system with pressure acting as a set of Lagrange multipliers to satisfy constraint, one can image appending additional algebraic constraints by increasing the number of Lagrange multipliers, i.e. incorporate the no-slip constraint through the solid stress term \mathbf{F} .